2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 Betting Tip: The Ravens are -118 to draft a defensive player with their first pick.

 Winfield Jr. is a prospect who has been rising up draft boards.
-As of late, he could shake the tail-end of Round 1.
+As of late, he could find himself off the board at the tail-end of Round 1.
 He is a 2019 consensus All-American and the 2019 Big Ten Defensive Back of the Year.
 Winfield is versatile enough to play safety and corner.

 30. Green Bay Packers: Austin Jackson, OT, USC